ot4i/ace-maven-plugin/ChangeList.md

 Changes planned:
 - maven dependency handling for shared libs
 (unpacking currently in workspace folder - but without further handling)
+- rewrite validate bar workspace logic (to ensure that only the required projects are in place)
 - add sample project
 - update documentation